neilsummers/fwbackups-docker/README.md

 * Usage and appearance should be as before with no changes needed to run fwbackups except a modifcation to the paths in the backup sets (see below)
 * Installs all dependencies needed to run `fwbackups` inside the container
-* Installs dependencies needed to run Docker
+* Installs dependencies needed to run Docker on the localhost
 * Creates the `$USER` who builds and installs `fwbackups-docker` inside the container so the files have the same ownership and permissions as if the `fwbackups` was installed from source
 * Provides wrappers to replace the scripts installed by `fwbackups` (which are now only installed in the Docker